Setupad/Setupad-WP-Plugin-Documentation/documentation/ad-insertion.md

 ## URL blacklist and whitelist (2):

-There is an option to blacklist (exclude) and whitelist (include) URLs where you want or don't want the ad placement to be inserted.
+There is an option to blacklist (exclude) and whitelist (include) URLs where you want or do not want the ad placement to be inserted.

 Whitelist is a higher priority than a blacklist.
 If you whitelist an ad placement on a specific URL it will be shown only on that particular URL and blacklist will be ignored.